How to Celebrate Chinese New Year: 5 Main Traditions and Activities

 Honoring the dead is a Chinese tradition that has been kept for thousands of years.
 Ancestor worship is a practice based on the concept that the spirits of deceased family members still exist even after they have passed away and have the power to influence the fortunes of the living.
 If you offer sacrifices to ancestors to help keep them happy in the spiritual world, in return, you will be blessed.

 On Chinese New Year’s Eve, crowds of Chinese people visit their ancestors’ graves and give sacrifices to them before the family reunion dinner.
 Chinese people often place offerings of meat, wine, joss sticks, and joss paper in front of the grave.
-This shows that younger generations always have respect for their ancestors by letting their ancestors “eat” first.
+This shows that younger generations always have respect for their ancestors by letting their ancestors “eat” first with their offerings.

 2. Have a family reunion dinner

-The Chinese New Year is a time for family to gather together and celebrate.
-Regardless of how far apart the family members are, they are expected to return home for the most important yearly meeting.
+Chinese New Year is a time for families to gather together and celebrate.
+So at a Chinese New Year Party, regardless of how far apart the family members are, they are expected to come together for the most important event.

 The Chinese New Year’s Eve dinner is also called ‘reunion dinner’ for this reason.
-Big families of several generations gather together and sit around round tables to enjoy the food and wish everyone a good year coming.
+Big families of several generations gather together and sit around round tables to enjoy the food and wish everyone a good year.

 Dumplings